Primarily alfalfa looper (Autographa californica)

 - permethrin-For use on raspberries only.

-- plant essential oils (cinnamon, garlic, peppermint, thyme)-Some formulations are OMRI-listed for organic use.
+- plant essential oils (peppermint, rosemary)-Some formulations are OMRI-listed for organic use.
+For use on blackberry only.

 - pyrethrins-Some formulations are OMRI-listed for organic use.